-S. Kalyanaraman is a Research Fellow at the Manohar Parrikar Institute for Defence Studies and Analyses.
-His areas of expertise are India’s foreign and security policies as well as issues relating to international security.
-A PhD in International Studies from Jawaharlal Nehru University, New Delhi, Dr Kalyanaraman is a recipient of the Nehru Centenary British Fellowship and a former Visiting Fellow at the Department of War Studies, Kings College London.
-He is a visiting member of the faculty at apex civil and military training institutions including National Defence College, Army War College, Foreign Service Institute, and at Bhutan's Royal Institute for Governance and Strategic Studies.
+S. Kalyanaraman was a Research Fellow at the Manohar Parrikar Institute for Defence Studies and Analyses.
+His areas of expertise were India’s foreign and security policies as well as issues relating to international security.
+A PhD in International Studies from Jawaharlal Nehru University, New Delhi, Dr. Kalyanaraman was a recipient of the Nehru Centenary British Fellowship and a former Visiting Fellow at the Department of War Studies, Kings College London.
+He was a visiting member of the faculty at apex civil and military training institutions including National Defence College, Army War College, Foreign Service Institute, and at Bhutan's Royal Institute for Governance and Strategic Studies.

 His publications include: